 Carolingnian Portraits: A Study in the Ninth Century by Eleanor Shipley Duckett.
 Biographies of several Carolingian people, including Louis the Pious and Einhard of Seligenstadt.
 Out of print, but available from Alibris.

 Son of Charlemagne translated by Alan Cabaniss.
 A biography of Louis the Pious written by one of his contemporaries.
 Sometimes available from Alibris.

 Charles the Bald by Janet L. Nelson.
 Offers a re-appraisal of Charles the Bald's achievement in his own time, and explains why he can be seen as the maker of France.
-From AbeBooks.

 Rulers and Ruling Families in Early Medieval Europe by Janet Nelson.
 Includes papers about Charles the Bald, Alfred the Great, roles of royal women, and the making and unmaking of Frankish kings and princes.

 Kingship and Politics in the Late Ninth Century: Charles the Fat and the End of the Carolingian Empire by Simon MacLean.
 Analyzes the collapse of the Carolingian Empire in 888 as seen through the reign of its last ruler, Charles the Fat.

 Daily Life in the Age of Charlemagne by John J. Butt.
 Covers food, clothing, housing, intellectual life at court, military life, monastic life, and more.

 Carolingian Culture: Emulation and Innovation edited by Rosamond McKitterick.
 Essays exploring the legacy of Rome in Carolingian culture and the enormous creativity of the Franks.